Friday, September 13, 2024 • Welcome to the 💯 Nonsense-Free Zone!

 Reply

-• Separate the two bands and you’ll see, chances are devices was connecting to the satellite using the 2.4GHz band.
+• Separate the two bands and you’ll see, chances are devices were connecting to the satellite using the 2.4GHz band.
 Note though, that you need to keep the Wi-Fi settings on the main router at the level supported by the satellite—Auto is the safest.
 When working in the AP mode, there’s no way you can configure the satellite’s Wi-Fi with a setting that’s NOT supported by the hardware.

 Reply